liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/04-auth-verifiers.markdown

 ## Image Request Authentication Verifier

-When connected to LibreOffice/OpenOffice, the Office process must download images from @product@ to render docs with images.
+When connected to LibreOffice/OpenOffice, the Office process must download images from @sharepoint@ to render docs with images.
 To do this, a [JWT Token](https://jwt.io) is created to access the images securely.

 Configure this by setting the Hosts Allowed, URLs included, and URLs excluded if